BasThomas/basthomas.github.io/_posts/2021-12-28-improving-voiceover.md

 label and value.

-This can (more often than not) lead to information missing — as with the tweets, for example, say likes are important, "95" itself doesn't give enough information as to what this is about.
+This can (more often than not) lead to information missing — as with the social media posts, for example, say likes are important, "95" itself doesn't give enough information as to what this is about.
 So, if there's important information, consider making it part of your `accessibilityLabel` instead.

 Alas.
 The good news: like we've seen before with custom actions, users can now use the rotor to navigate to custom content, then swiping up or down with one